 Fine needle aspiration is accurate when done by an experienced provider and read by an experienced cytopathologist (a physician who specializes in checking cells under a microscope).

-If the lump was not thought to be cancer before the biopsy, a benign test result means you will likely not need a surgical biopsy.
+If the lump was not thought to be cancer before the fine needle aspiration, a benign (not cancer) test result means you will likely not need a surgical biopsy.

 Drawbacks of fine needle aspiration

 One drawback of fine needle aspiration is that the needle can miss a tumor and take a sample of normal cells instead.
 If this happens, the biopsy will show cancer does not exist when in fact, it does.
 This is called a false negative result and can delay diagnosis.
 When combined with a clinical breast exam and a mammogram, the false negative rate of fine needle aspirations of lumps that can be felt is about five percent .